Say Yes to the Dress: Audrey Pisani

 Audrey Pisani is one of the several bridal consultants at Kleinfeld.
 She was born in Brooklyn and has worked in the retail industry for twenty years.
-Fifteen of those years has been spent working in bridal wear.
+Fifteen of those years have been spent working in bridal wear.

 Keasha Rigsby

 Keasha Rigsby is one of the several bridal consultants at Kleinfeld.
 She has been working in the retail industry for fifteen years.
-Six of those years has been spent working in bridal wear.
+Six of those years have been spent working in bridal wear.
 She was first introduced to Kleinfeld when she was shopping for wedding dresses with her cousin.
 She met one of the co-owners, Ronnie Rothstein, applied for a job, and has been working there ever since.
 Keasha has not appeared on Say Yes to the Dress since the January 2011 season.
-She will be appearing on a new show entitled Keasha’s Perfect Dress on the Canadian Slice network.
+She will be appearing on a new show entitled Keasha's Perfect Dress on the Canadian Slice network.
 This show will follow Keasha as she opens a new bridal salon.